Foot strengthening exercises for plantar fasciitis

 The plantar muscles consist of 4 layers.
 They make up the majority of the intrinsic foot muscles and play a greater role than the dorsal muscles in foot function.

-Intrinsic muscles help with balancing, stabilizing, and supporting the arch of your foot.
+Intrinsic foot muscles help balance, stabilize, and support your foot's arch.
 They also help the external muscles produce fine movements of the toes.

 Strengthening your intrinsic foot muscles: Why it matters in plantar fasciitis